Zappi Amplify Storyboard

 Zappi Amplify Storyboard and Zappi Amplify Storyboard Boardomatic are part of the Zappi Amplify Ad System.
 Both are perfect to help you find the best storylines to progress to production and provides rich diagnostics into how to make your ideas even stronger.
 These solutions help you set your ad up for success and prevents the need for major, costly post-production changes.
 Designed with the same key metrics framework as Zappi Amplify TV, you can track effectiveness throughout the development stages.

-Like all solutions in the Zappi Amplify system, the Zappi Amplify Storyboard & Boardomatic framework is comprised of measures grouped into four key ROI-driver areas:
+Consistent with the full Amplify ad system's metrics.
+While it does not have the same later effectiveness summary scoring as Amplify TV or Digital, we introduced the early stage Creative Potential summary score to make analysis easier and more compelling (jump to section).
+Like all solutions in the Zappi Amplify system, the Zappi Amplify Storyboard & Boardomatic framework is comprised of measures grouped into key ROI-driver areas:

 • Reach: cut through the clutter, link to the brand, and build distinct memory structures